 Altogether, and looking beyond the Fund’s sanguine near-term outlook, the message for global financial markets is potentially disquieting.

 The outlook is for policy divergence – further rate increases by the Federal Reserve v.
 Chinese easing, and European Central Bank and Bank of Japan accommodation regardless of future normalisation plans.
 This could translate into dollar strength and currency weakness abroad.
-European political hazards, protectionism, few prospects for reductions in global imbalances, and stock imbalances, which widen the gap between the net international investment positions of surplus and deficit countries, add to the downside risks.
+European political hazards, protectionism, few prospects for reductions in global imbalances, and widening stock imbalances add to the downside risks.

 Such divergences and uncertainly can only end badly and engender potential financial market turmoil.